 Below you will find details of data provided by STTC and links to other information sources.

-Currently only an estimated 28.5% of European primary tropical timber sales are verified sustainably sourced.
+Currently only an estimated 28.5% of European primary tropical timber sales and a 33% of secondary tropical timber sales are verified sustainably sourced.
 That’s according to IDH and STTC partner, forest and timber sustainability analyst and advisor, Probos.

 So there is, considerable scope for market share growth, even in countries such as the UK and the Netherlands, where there are already high levels of environmental awareness and commitment on sustainability issues.